montalvomiguelo/shopify-theme-scaffold/README.md

 `gulp dist` to additionally generate a `.zip` file, packaging these files up for direct upload through the Shopify Admin interface.

-If you're familiar with the `shopify_theme` gem, just add your theme configuration details to a `config.yml` file in the `.build` directory, then run `theme watch` in that directory.
+If you're familiar with the [Theme Kit][] command line tool, just add your theme configuration details to a `config.yml` file in the `.build` directory, then run `theme watch` in that directory.
 Subsequent builds of your theme that alter files in the `theme` directory will have their changes automatically uploaded